← Math & statistics

 What do τ(n), σ(n), and φ(n) represent?

-τ(n) is the number of positive divisors of n, σ(n) is the sum of those divisors, and φ(n) counts the integers between 1 and n that are coprime to n.
-This calculator derives all three directly from the exponents in the prime factorization.
+τ(n) is the number of positive divisors, σ(n) is their sum, and φ(n) counts integers from 1 to n that are coprime to n.
+This calculator derives all three from prime exponents.

 Why can we get gcd and lcm from exponents?

-If n and m are written as products of prime powers, then the gcd takes the minimum exponent of each prime and the lcm takes the maximum exponent.
-The exponent table in this calculator is a visual summary of that rule.
+If n and m are written as prime powers, gcd uses the minimum exponent for each prime and lcm uses the maximum.
+The exponent table visualizes this rule.

 Related calculators